howard8888/workspace/README.md

-Version:1.0StartHTML:0000000173EndHTML:0000480278StartFragment:0000207977EndFragment:0000480238SourceURL:file:///C:/Users/howar/OneDrive/Desktop/temp%20copy.docx<style></style>

-**The Challenge of EnvironmentalSimulation for the CCA8 Architecture Simulations**
+# Tutorial on Approach to Simulation of the Environment

 * * *